GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 The goal of this guide is to help our team to understand and follow our code style and best practices, maintaining a pattern in all repositories.

-We also use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) as a base, so it is **highly recommended** reading it before you continue.

 `#letscode 😎👩‍💻👨‍💻`

 # :pushpin: Summary